denzelrenner/LIFE4136-Group1-Rotation2/README.md

 3.On the results page, click on the `download` option and choose `FASTA` format from the drop-down menu before downloading the allignment.
 When prompted to enter a file name, enter `g46214_allignment.fasta`

 To build a phylogenetic tree from this allignment we will use raxml by running the script below.
-This will produce a file with the extension `.besttree` which is a file that .
+This will produce a file with the extension `.besttree` which is the unrooted best maximum likelihood tree.

 `<insert_script>`